section-engineering-education/engineering-education/content/articles/feedforward-and-recurrent-neural-networks-python-implimentation/index.md

 In the above code;
 - We generated and plotted the datasets as a first step.
-- We then defined our neural network architecture including the three layers or nodes.
+- We then defined our neural network architecture, including the three layers of nodes.
-- On each node we gave a different dimesion.
+- On each node, we gave a different dimension.

 #### Step Three: Including weights